AnonimaUzanto/py-monerodb/README.md

 </div>

 &nbsp;
 LMDB databases store key:value pairs of bytestrings.
-Monero uses a modified version of LMDB to more efficiently use 32 byte hashes and 16 byte integers as keys in some tables.
 Most tables use a standard key:value pair where the key is the actual key used to look up the corresponding value.
 In some tables the key is uniformly 8 bytes of zeros while the pseudokey is the first 8 or 32 bytes of the value.
 In these instances the table structure is more accurately represented as zero_key:pseudokey|value.
 As an example, in the `block_info` table all of the keys are